awsdocs/aws-systems-manager-user-guide/doc_source/Explorer-using-filters.md

 # Customizing the display and using filters<a name="Explorer-using-filters"></a>

-You can customize widget layout in Systems Manager Explorer by using a drag\-and\-drop capability\.
+You can customize widget layout in AWS Systems Manager Explorer by using a drag\-and\-drop capability\.
 You can also customize the OpsData and OpsItems displayed in Explorer by using filters, as described in this topic\.

 ## Customizing widget layout<a name="Explorer-using-filters-customize"></a>